HISTORY OF REEK SUNDAY

 This Sunday, the last one in July every year, marks Reek Sunday, or Garland Sunday in Ireland.
-At this time between 25,000 and 40,000 people will walk the 3-hour round trip up the Reek Mountain, or Croagh Patrick in County Mayo, Ireland, the sacred mountain of St. Patrick in a popular pilgrimage in honor of the patron saint of Ireland, commemorating his driving the snakes from Ireland.
-Over 100,000 people a year visit Croagh Patrick.
+During this event between 25,000 and 40,000 people will walk the 3-hour round trip up the Reek Mountain, or Croagh Patrick in County Mayo, Ireland.
+It’s the sacred mountain of St. Patrick and a popular pilgrimage in honor of the patron saint of Ireland, commemorating his driving the snakes from Ireland.
+Over 100,000 people visit Croagh Patrick throughout the year.

 As to the Saint’s bell, the so-called “Black Bell of St. Patrick,” it remained a highly venerated relic with an old reference in O’Flaherty’s History of West Connaught dating back to 1098 AD.
-The tradition is that the bell was originally made of a shiny white metal though it became black from constant pelting at the demons in the form of black birds and venomous snakes who came after St. Patrick on the mountain.
+The tradition goes like this.
+The bell was originally made of a shiny white metal.
+It became black from constant pelting at the demons in the form of blackbirds and venomous snakes who came after St. Patrick on the mountain.
 Patrick banished these powers into the hollow of Log na Deamhan (Lake of the Demons.)
 The devil’s mother, Corra (the fiery one,) escaped and flew into the lake south of the mountain, known since as Loch na Corra.

 Bill Petro, your friendly neighborhood historian